ludovicianul/opium/README.md

 A typical use case will look as follows:
 - call `GET /device`
 - pick an appropiate device based on Android version, device type, etc
-- do a `POST /execute` and start the Appium server for that device by sending the Appium paramters, device hash and host IP address
+- do a `POST /execute` and start the Appium server for that device by sending the Appium start paramters(like `-p 9999` for example), device hash and host IP address
 - once Appium started, interact execute the tests against the Appium instance
-- when tests finished, stop the Appium instance using `DELETE /execute` by sending the running port, device hash and IP address of the host
+- when tests are finished, stop the Appium instance using `DELETE /execute` by sending the running port(`9999` above for example), device hash and IP address of the host

 # persistence
 The Hive uses in memory persistence.
 Even if the Hive fails and needs restart, all agents will re-register within 10 seconds.